Did you know that Motivational Interviewing and de-escalation training can add to your essential toolbox as a law enforcement officer?

 Depending on the situation of course, but your encounter should leave you feeling heard and understood and hopefully help you get clear about where YOU want to go next.
 And when I say “get clear on where you want to go”, I mean help you identify your own values and goals while creating your own plan.

-When we work on our communication skills, we can intentionally start to craft our communication in a way that helps others to be more engaged with us while reducing any resistance they have.
+When we engage in de-escalation training and work on our communication skills, we can intentionally start to craft our communication in a way that helps others to be more engaged with us while reducing any resistance they have.
 It’s truly an altruistic way to communicate.

 Make sure to check out our membership or one of our online classes!
 Introduction to Motivational Interviewing is a great place to start by learning the basics!

 Make sure to check out our Podcast on Apple Podcasts: The Communication Solution!
 We have a few podcasts on Law Enforcement!

 Also, check out our Blog on De-Escalation and Reducing Resistance